 While on the night shift at work this past week, I came across an article on Yahoo that stopped me dead in my tracks.
-Now I must confess, I am guilty of skimming articles.
+Now I must confess, I am guilty of skimming articles at times.
 I’ll read the first paragraph and skim the rest, but not with this article.
 Right off the bat the title made me stop, “It happened to me: I Got Pregnant with an IUD and Ended the Pregnancy to Save My Own Life.”
 When I saw that title I just knew I had to stop and read it mainly because I found myself thinking a million things based off of that title.
 The human in me began to question and judge.
 Then the rest of me said, “Hold up chick.
 Take a beat.
 You don’t even know what happened.”

 So, I started reading and couldn’t stop.
 Below are some excerpts that truly stood out to me in this article: